CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ## Manage roles/role groups in MS Defender XDR, MS Purview, and Microsoft 365
 admin.microsoft.com
 ![](../../Attachements/Pasted%20image%2020251027122718.png)
-The above roles are s
+The above roles are same like in portal.azure.com